 Key Feet/Legs References

 - The Three Joints Reference: the ankles serve as the primary interface for sensory modulation; the knees as regulators of temporal pressure (speed), while the hips provide the structural stability and torque necessary for high-force management.
-The efficient mobility and alignment of all three joints is a refence for a centered stance.
+The efficient mobility and alignment of all three joints is a reference for a centered stance.

 - The pelvis acts as an “anchor” by firmly placing it towards the inside of the turn (centripetal posture).